lethib/my_patients/README.md

 ## 📖 About

 My Patients is a full-stack web application designed to help healthcare practitioners manage their patient records securely.
-Built with a focus on data privacy and security, it provides encrypted storage for sensitive patient information including social security numbers, along with automated invoice generation capabilities.
+Built with a focus on data privacy and security, it provides encrypted storage for sensitive patient information including social security numbers, along with automated invoice generation and delivery capabilities.

+Key capabilities include comprehensive patient management, multi-office support, professional PDF invoice generation, and automated email delivery through background job processing.

-This is a personal project built to explore modern web technologies including Rust backend development and secure cryptographic practices.
+This is a personal project built to explore modern web technologies including Rust backend development, secure cryptographic practices, and asynchronous background job processing.

 ## ✨ Features